Merzasphor/MWSE/docs/source/lua/api/tes3/triggerCrime.rst

     Default: ``tes3.mobilePlayer``.
 No description available.

 forceDetection (`boolean`_)
-    Default: ``false``.
     Can be set to true to ignore normal detection checks.

 type (`number`_)
     Default: ``tes3.crimeType.stealing``.
 Maps to tes3.crimeType constants.